Andrew Mercer Reformatory for Women: History

 In July 1878, the Ontario government announced the construction of the Mercer Reformatory as one use of the Andrew Mercer funds and expected its completion by the end of 1879.
 This was followed in March 1879, by the Ontario Legislature passing An Act Respecting the Andrew Mercer Ontario Reformatory for Females (Statutes of Ontario 1879, Chap.
 38) to govern it.
 The Reformatory was to receive and reform women over the age of sixteen convicted of an offence for which a short term sentence of over 30 days to under two years was imposed.
 The Reformatory was completed and opened on August 28, 1880.
 The legislature passed at the same time An Act to establish an Industrial Refuge for Girls to be located in a section of Mercer Reformatory.

 An 1891 report by the Ontario Inspector of Public Prisons and Charities illustrated the difference between the women's reformatory and the nearby men's Central Prison over the span of 1881-1890.
 Over 78% of female inmates were incarcerated for "crimes against public morals and the peace", (such as prostitution) while only 37% of the men were incarcerated for similar offenses.
 Only 22% of female inmates were for "crimes against the person and against property" while 63% of the men were incarcerated for those offenses.
 Only 48% of the Mercer inmates could read and write, compared to a 92% rate amongst women in Toronto at the time.
 A common disease among the women was syphilis, which led to a separate ward for syphilis at the reformatory.
 A report in the 1880s described "disease-ridden inmates, deaths and still-born infants in the nursery."

 In 1893, An Act respecting Houses of Refuge for Females was passed governing incarceration in the Reformatory.
 In 1913, the Female Refuges Act was passed in Ontario.
 In 1919, the act was amended and expanded the terms by which a woman could be incarcerated at Mercer.
 Any parent or guardian could bring before a judge any woman under the age of twenty-one years who was deemed unmanageable or incorrigible by the adult person, so that the judge could decide the woman's fate.
-Under Section 17 of the Act, any person could bring before a judge any woman under the age of thirty-five, who was found begging or a habitual drunkard, and potentially have her committed.
+Under Section 17 of the Act, any person could bring before a judge any woman under the age of thirty-five, who was found begging or a habitual drunkard, or simply pregnant without being married, and potentially have her committed.
 These women and girls were committed to the reformatory for a term of up to five years, later reduced to a maximum term of two years.